lucasvdaros/gtracker-api/README.md

 # What is GTracker?
-It's an open source project, written in .NET Core, currently in version 3.1.
+It's an open source project, written in .NET 5.0
 The project's goals is to organize eletronic games and manage its loans to friends and others.

 ## How to use: